devlemire/employee-list/README.md

 console.log(obj1.name); // 'James'
 ```

 There is a down side to `Object.assign` in this scenario however, which is why we are also using a state property called `originalEmployee`.
 When using `Object.assign` we only get a copy of the properties on the object but not the `prototypes`.
 We will need those `prototypes` for a later stage so we'll just use `originalEmployee` to store the original object.
+As a bonus since we have an original copy of the object, canceling changes is as easy as setting `employee` equal to a copy of `originalEmployee`.